- ホーム

 Ideal resource for learning about the fundamentals of organic semiconductors and their device applications with minimal prior knowledge

 Assuming only basic knowledge of excitations in molecules and semiconductors, Electronic Processes in Organic Semiconductors comprehensively explains the electronic structure of organic semiconductors, the flow of charges and the nature of excited states, and the intricacies of the electronic and optical processes.
-The text is complemented by feature boxes with worked examples and detailed computations.
+The text is complemented by feature boxes detailing aspects that may be trivial to one group of readers yet fully unknown another, as the book is intended for chemists, physicists, material scientists, engineers and biologists alike.

 The book is structured into four chapters.
 Chapter one introduces the reader to basic concepts of molecular photophysics.
 Chapter two explores how interactions between chromophores affect charges and excited states.
 Chapter three delineates the processes that are relevant to optoelectronic devices.
-Chapter four discusses how charge carrier transport and on exciton dissociation can be employed to the fabrication of organic semiconductor devices.
+Chapter four discusses how charge carrier transport, recombination and exciton dissociation can be employed in the operation of organic semiconductor devices.

 Sample topics covered in Electronic Processes in Organic Semiconductors include: